|Student Computer Rooms|

 If you run out of credits, you can purchase more using the eCredit facility on a PC which can be found in the same location.

 In order to help save paper and minimise waste, the black and white printers are able to print double sided; duplex.
-Only a few changes are required from the print menus to allow you to duplex print your documents:If you experience problems with the quality of your printouts, keep the pages you have printed, bring them to the surgery hour in the New Court computer room and the computer officer will determine whether a refund is appropriate.
+Only a few changes are required from the print menus to allow you to duplex print your documents:If you experience problems with the quality of your printouts then keep the pages you have printed, bring them to the surgery hour in the Bishops Hostel computer room and the computer officer will determine whether a refund is appropriate.

 Copying Files to a CD or DVD Most computers are equipped with CD or DVD writers.
 The link below explains how to transfer files to this media on a Student Computer Room PC.

-Using Windows XP on the Trinity Computer Room PCsYou will need your PWF/MCS account details (user identifier and password) to use the facilities at Trinity.
+Using Windows 7 on the Trinity Computer Room PCsYou will need your PWF/MCS account details (user identifier and password) to use the facilities at Trinity.

 How to log in